 Why Choose Us?

 The team at Sparrow Law Group has the experience that you need on your side when dealing with a wrongful termination.
 We understand how deeply personal these matters can be as well as the financial stress that can go along with them.
-Our hostile work environment attorneys will communicate directly with you to understand your situation, and we can guide you through the process of resolving a wrongful termination claim.
+Our Los Angeles wrongful termination attorneys will communicate directly with you to understand your situation, and we can guide you through the process of resolving a wrongful termination claim.
 While many wrongful termination claims are settled out of court, we are never afraid to litigate fiercely on your behalf when the situation requires it.
 Contact us today to put us to work for you.

 What Is Wrongful Termination?